-THE THREE PERFORMANCE CRITERIA ON THE LABEL
+THE FIVE PERFORMANCE CRITERIA TYRE LABEL INFORMATION

 EXTERNAL ROLLING NOISE

-- Eco-driving can signicantly reduce fuel consumption,
+- Ecologically responsible driving can significantly reduce fuel consumption

 No rights can be drawn from the information mentioned on this page.
 We hereby excluded any liability.